 NJEDA offers a variety of lending options that improve access to capital for small businesses, including direct loans and loans with an NJEDA participation or guarantee or guarantees of lines of credit in partnership with one of two dozen banking partners.

-Man Skirt Brewing Hackettstown, Warren County Man Skirt Brewing in Hackettstown is very excited about its recent NJEDA Direct Loan.
+Man Skirt Brewing

+Hackettstown, Warren County

+Man Skirt Brewing in Hackettstown is very excited about its recent NJEDA Direct Loan.
 Owner Joe Fisher says his brewery plans to use the funds to bring Man Skirt's packaging capabilities inhouse, making it much easier and quicker to get cans into the hands of their patrons.

 Redding's Plumbing

 Princeton, Mercer County

-Princeton-based Redding's Plumbing, Heating & Air Conditioning recently outgrew its building and was approved for an OceanFirst Bank loan through our Premier Lender Program to buy a new facility.
-This family owned and operated Small Business has been around since the 1920s.

-SUPPORTING SMALL BUSINESSES
+Princeton-based Redding's

+Plumbing, Heating & Air

+Conditioning recently outgrew its

+building and was approved for an

+OceanFirst Bank loan through our

+Premier Lender Program to buy

+a new facility.
+This family owned

+and operated Small Business has

+been around since the 1920s.

-SMALL BUSINESS BONDING READINESS ASSISTANCE PROGRAM The Small Business Bonding Readiness Assistance Program provides a comprehensive series of classes, workshops, and strategic counseling sessions covering a variety of topics relevant to small businesses in all sectors, including bonding and insurance, business development, financial presentation, construction and contract law, construction management, estimating, and credit.
+SMALL BUSINESS BONDING READINESS ASSISTANCE PROGRAM

+The Small Business Bonding Readiness Assistance Program provides a comprehensive series of classes, workshops, and strategic counseling sessions covering a variety of topics relevant to small businesses in all sectors, including bonding and insurance, business development, financial presentation, construction and contract law, construction management, estimating, and credit.
 At the end of the program, all participating businesses receive a Bonding Readiness Segment Report, which provides an in-depth assessment of their strengths and weaknesses to help them plan for the future.

 The program was originally launched in 2019 in partnership with the African American Chamber of Commerce of New Jersey (AACCNJ).
 In May of 2022, the Board of the NJEDA approved \$250,000 grants to both the AACCNJ and the Statewide Hispanic Chamber of Commerce of New Jersey to expand the program.

 As of May 2022, 105 small, minority, and womenowned businesses had graduated from the Small Business Bonding Readiness Assistance Program and 50 of them had qualified for a combined total of \$40 million in government contracts.

+In May NJEDA

+awarded \$250,000

-In May NJEDA awarded \$250,000 in technical service contracts to both the AACCNJ and the Statewide Hispanic Chamber of Commerce of New Jersey Exquisite Property Services Newark, Essex County Karima Jackson, owner of Newark's Exquisite Property Service, is a graduate of the Small Business Bonding Readiness Assistance Program.
+in technical service contracts

+to both the AACCNJ and

+the Statewide Hispanic

+Chamber of Commerce

+of New Jersey

+Newark, Essex County

+Karima Jackson, owner of Newark's Exquisite

+Property Service, is a graduate of the Small Business Bonding Readiness Assistance Program.
 Jackson cites the program as the key to understanding the complex web of bonding laws that exist in New Jersey, which resulted in tremendous growth for her business.
 The company has grown from two part-time employees to eight full-time staffers since 2020.
 And Jackson's fleet of vehicles has grown from one to seven.

-STRENGTHENING NEW JERSEY'S INNOVATION ECONOMY As part of Governor Murphy's economic development strategy to reclaim New Jersey's role as a leader in innovation, the NJEDA has prioritized Connecting startups and other burgeoning technology and life sciences companies with financial resources and access to affordable lab and office space.
-10 STRENGTHING NEW JERSEY'S INNOVATION ECONOMY The 2022 New Jersey Corporate Tax Credit Auction was initially launched as a \$30 million tax credit auction but was increased to \$50 million based on a robust response from the industry. • FUNDING The New Jersey Innovation Evergreen Fund (NJIEF), a first-of-its-kind platform, encourages investment by bringing strategic corporations, venture capital firms, and entrepreneurs together, leveraging the resources of established corporations in New Jersey to bolster innovative early-stage startups.
+STRENGTHING NEW JERSEY'S INNOVATION ECONOMY

+(NJIEF), a first-of-its-kind platform, encourages investment by bringing strategic corporations, venture capital firms, and entrepreneurs together, leveraging the resources of established corporations in New Jersey to bolster innovative early-stage startups.
 The NJEDA opened the first of up to five annual New Jersey Corporate Tax Credit Auctions in August 2022 to fuel the NJIEF.
-In December, the Authority approved eight corporations to purchase \$50 million in tax credits and began accepting applications from investment firms to be considered Qualified Venture Firms, meaning they would be certified for participation in the program.
+In December, the Authority approved eight corporations to purchase \$50 million in tax credits